-Should the reimbursement coincide with a non-business day according to the TARGET 2 calendar (Transeuropean Automated Real-Time Gross Settlement Express Transfer System), reimbursement will be deferred to the first subsequent business day.
+Should the reimbursement not coincide with a Business Day according to the T2 calendar, reimbursement will be deferred to the first subsequent Business Day.
 Neither of the aforementioned cases will have any effect on the amount to be paid.

 17 Valid term to claim the reimbursement of the principal